vsamson-cto/better-sg-engineering-playbook/README.md

 Welcome to the Better.sg Engineering Playbook — our single source of truth for how we build, ship, and maintain technology at Better.sg.

+> **🎯 A Note to Our Volunteers**
+>
+> This playbook is a **collection of best practices and guidelines**, not a rigid rulebook.
+We understand that volunteers contribute on their own time and with varying levels of experience.
+These practices exist to help us build better technology together, but we recognize that **perfect is the enemy of done**.
+>
+> - **Security and data protection** matters for our users, so please take those sections seriously
+> - **Code quality and testing** help everyone maintain and extend the codebase
+> - Everything else is **aspirational** — if you can follow it, great!
+If not, we'd rather have your contribution than perfect code
+>
+> Questions?
+No idea what something means? **Ask!** We're here to help, not judge.
+>
+> — The Better.sg Tech Team

 ## 🎯 Purpose

 This playbook exists to: